 School of Nursing, Faculty of Health

-The School of Nursing, Faculty of Health, York University invites highly qualified candidates to apply for a professorial stream tenure-track appointment in Primary Health Care Across the Lifespan at the Assistant, Associate or Full Professor level, to commence July 1, 2021.
+The School of Nursing, Faculty of Health, York University invites highly qualified applicants for a one-year Contractually Limited Appointment (CLA) in Community Nursing at the rank of Sessional Assistant Professor, Teaching Stream, to commence September 1, 2022.
 Salary will be commensurate with qualifications and experience.
 All York University positions are subject to budgetary approval.

-Candidates must (1) be registered as a Registered Nurse (Extended Class) in good standing or eligible for registration (Extended Class) with the College of Nurses of Ontario; hold current registration and qualifications as a Nurse Practitioner in Ontario (2) have a baccalaureate degree in Nursing; (3) have a Master’s degree in Nursing or a related field (Nursing preferred), and (4) have a PhD or PhD near completion at the time of the appointment in Nursing or other relevant area (Nursing preferred).
+Candidates must (1) be a Registered Nurse (RN) in good standing or eligible for RN registration with the College of Nurses of Ontario; and (2) have a Master’s degree in Nursing or a related field (Nursing preferred).
+Individuals with a PhD in progress or PhD in Nursing or related field are preferred.

 York University has a policy on Accommodation in Employment for Persons with Disabilities and is committed to working towards a barrier-free workplace and to expanding the accessibility of the workplace to persons with disabilities.
 Candidates who require accommodation during the selection process are invited to contact Dr. Lisa Seto Nielsen, Chair of the Search Committee, School of Nursing, firstname.lastname@example.org.